 Rwanda Action has worked in the districts of Nyamasheke and Rusizi since 2008.
-Our offices are based in Kamembe, the main town on the border with the Democratic Republic of Congo (DRC).
+Our main office is based in Kamembe, a town on the border with the Democratic Republic of Congo (DRC).
 As such, it is a place of transition which attracts a diverse population including some of the most desperate people.

 Children are driven onto the streets for a variety of reasons: the death of parents; absent parents due to family conflict, divorce, imprisonment; children born from prostitution; domestic violence; lack of food at home or the means to send children to school and children dropping out of school.
 Living on the street, children often seek very low paid work and can be forced into begging or prostitution.